Tiaaam/GuessMaster/docs/SoftwareRequirementsSpecification.md

 ### 3.2 Usability

+·WIP·

 ### 3.3 Reliability

+·WIP·

 ### 3.4 Performance

+·WIP·

 ### 3.5 Supportability

+·WIP·

 ### 3.6 Design Constraints

+·WIP·

 ### 3.7 Online User Documentation and Help System Requirements

+·WIP·

 ### 3.8 Purchased Components

+·WIP·

 ### 3.9 Licensing Requirements

+·WIP·

 ### 3.10 Legal, Copyright And Other Notices

+·WIP·

 ### 3.11 Applicable Standards

+·WIP·

 ## 4. Supporting Information

 For any further information you can contact the GuessMaster Team or check out our weekly blog post on discord.